fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/extensions.md

 [This chapter](how-to-create-fixm-extension/introduction.md) provides a rulebook and detailed guidance for creating extensions.

-## How to apply an extension in the physical model
+## How to Apply an Extension in the Physical Model

 As noted above, each extension hook has its own associated class, different from all other extension hook locations.
 This allows extension developers to target the specific area where they want to add their new fields.
 In the logical model, this is accomplished by making the extension class generalize the targeted extension hook class (again, a thorough overview of this process is provided in the chapter on [How to Create a FIXM Extension](how-to-create-fixm-extension/introduction.md)).